Tien79/railroad-diagrams/live/doc/readme.md

 **Main Steps**

-- Enter an EBNF Grammar compling with Niklaus Wirth conventions
+- Enter an EBNF Grammar compling with Niklaus Wirth conventions (with some small modifications see thereafter)
 - Validate it
 - Translate it into the SRFB equivalent grammar
 - Validate expressions compliant with the input EBNF grammar